rust-lang/rfcs/active/0000-auto-tupling-at-call-sites.md

 # Summary

+Add support for default and variable-arity functions via a small language feature and a simple programming pattern.
+The language feature is solely a pair of changes to the treatment of function call-sites:

-Automatically turn excess arguments at a given call site into a tuple of the final argument and the excess arguments.
-Automatically turn an omitted argument at a given call site into unit (`()`). transformations (which I am calling "auto-tupling") can be used in tandem with the trait system as a way to express optional parameters and multiple-arity functions.
+* If there are excess arguments at a given call site, then automatically turn convert excess arguments into a tuple of the final argument and the excess arguments.
+I call this "auto-tupling."
+* If there are insufficient arguments at a given call site, then automatically replace each of the omitted arugments with the unit value (`()`).
+I call this "auto-unit'ing." [*]

+The above two transformations can be used in tandem with the trait system as a way to express optional parameters and multiple-arity functions.

+[*] Note that "auto-unit'ing" is pronounced with a short "i", like
+    "pit" (or "unit"), as opposed to "auto-uniting", which would be pronounced with a long "i", like "pie" (or "unite").

 # Motivation